 Marine Biology Camp Staff

-The Sea Turtle Camp team is composed of expert Marine Science educators and an administrative staff who bring with them professional experience, in-depth knowledge, and a broad range of skill sets.
-Sea Turtle Camp Counselors are passionate about marine biology and the study of coastal ecosystems, and they are excited to share this passion with curious teenagers who have also discovered the importance and wonder of this field.
+The Sea Turtle Camp team is comprised of expert Marine Science educators and an administrative staff who bring with them professional experience, in-depth knowledge and a broad range of skill sets.
+Sea Turtle Camp counselors are passionate about marine biology and the study of coastal ecosystems, and they are excited to share this passion with curious teenagers who have also discovered the importance and wonder of this field.

 Employment at Sea Turtle Camp is extremely competitive.
 We examine hundreds of applications before selecting members of our elite team.
 All applicants must go through our intense three-part interview process and comprehensive background check.
 We take only the top candidates and are extremely proud to provide one of the greatest employment opportunities available among summer camps.
 Upon hiring, all counselors must attend our mandatory four day training and certification program prior to the start of each season.
 Required qualifications include American Red Cross certification in CPR for the Professional Rescuer and First Aid.
 Our founder, Jen Civelli, plays a fundamental role in the hiring and training of each team member.
 Jen is a chemistry instructor at Cape Fear Community College and UNC-Wilmington.
 She has spent many years working with Jean Beasley at the Sea Turtle Hospital, and she and her family continue to play a huge role in raising awareness and funds for this amazing organization.
 You can learn more about her on our Founders page…

 Our mission statement of environmental conservation and philanthropy is deeply shared by our team.
 We are conscious of the fact that without the ocean there is no life on earth.
 We have dedicated our lives to educating teenagers about environmental conservation, living a lifestyle that is harmonious with this purpose and exploring new ways of sharing our mission.